 - 2 garlic cloves, finely minced

 - 3 cups medium-bodied Italian red wine (we used a Barbera)

 - 1 28-ounce can Italian plum tomatoes, put through a food mill to remove the seeds

-1 Trim some of the fat from the meat.
+1 Sear the roast: Trim some of the fat from the meat.
 Pat dry with paper towels.
 Season generously with the salt and pepper.
 Heat the oil in a large, heavy pot or Dutch oven over medium-high heat.

 When the oil is hot, shimmering but not smoking, add the roast and cook, turning it a few times, until it is nicely browned on all sides, 10-12 minutes.

 2 Add vegetables: Reduce the heat to medium.
 Add the carrot, celery, and onion.
 Cook, stirring occasionally until the vegetables are golden brown and begin to stick to the bottom of the pan, 10-12 minutes.

 Add the garlic, parsley, and sage, and stir until the herbs are lightly colored and fragrant, about 1 minute.

 3 Deglaze the pan with wine, return meat to the pan: Add 1 cup of the wine and stir quickly, lifting up the richly browned caramelized vegetables that stick to the bottom of the pan.